 Once there’s a 1-minute close past the Alert Price, you will see a confirmation line appear in the System Notes “1-minute close past” (the alert price).
 On the same line to the right you will see the Target 1 level – “1st Target”.
 At the same time in the section above the System Notes you will see the Dynamic Target and Trailing Stop appear to the right of the Dynamic Trigger Range.

 When (if) Target 1 gets hit, the System notes will automatically post a line “New Target at…” the level for Target 2.
-Same thing when T2 gets hit, you will see Target 3 appear.
-When (if) Target 3 gets hit there won’t be any more targets.
-The system only issues up to 3 Targets per alert.
-After T3 gets hit then the Dynamic Target block goes blank and the Trailing Stop takes over.
+When (if) Target 2 gets hit there won’t be any more targets.
+The system only issues 2 Targets per alert.
+After T2 gets hit then the Dynamic Target block goes blank and the Trailing Stop takes over – which you would follow with any remaining contracts.

 NOTE: At the point in time that Target 2 gets hit, you want to have your stop at least at breakeven on any remaining contracts – no matter what the trailing stop in the software shows.